Englewood Spousal Maintenance Attorneys

 If your ex-spouse is not following their court-ordered alimony obligations, the first step is to consult with your attorney to discuss enforcement options.
 You may file a motion with the court to enforce the order, which could result in penalties for the delinquent party, including wage garnishment or contempt of court charges.
 Keeping detailed records of missed or late payments is essential to support your case.

-To learn more about spousal support obligations and your rights in the divorce process, contact Johnson Law Group today.
+To learn more about spousal support obligations and your rights in the divorce process, contact us in a free consultation today.